Growing up in Berkeley California, I was influenced by the Bay Area ceramics and glass movement, becoming involved with hot glass in 1978.

 - Holiday Show - Inspired to Desire - 34th Annual Holiday Showcase

-Featuring: Jane Adam, David Ridgway, David Smith Harrison, Dominik Modlinski, Daniel Finn, Janis Miltenberger, Jaime Ellsworth, Kappy Trigg, Debbie Daniels, Robin and John Gumaelius, Catherine Eaton Skinner, Elizabeth Bruno, Virginia McCracken, and Pete Kuentzel 11/21/19 – 01/04/20 • Learn More
+Featuring: Jane Adam, David Ridgway, David Smith Harrison, Dominik Modlinski, Daniel Finn, Janis Miltenberger, Jaime Ellsworth, Kappy Trigg, Debbie Daniels, Robin and John Gumaelius, Catherine Eaton Skinner, Elizabeth Bruno, Virginia McCracken, Pete Kuentzel, Holiday Ornaments, Del Webber, Inspired by Desire 34th Annual Holiday's Show, and Jennifer Williams 11/21/19 – 01/04/20 • Learn More

 Purchase a Piece